cardano-foundation/CIPs/CIP-0116/README.md

 ## Specification

-This CIP is expected to contain multiple schema definitions for Cardano Eras and breaking intra-era hardforks starting from Babbage.
+This CIP is expected to contain multiple json-schema definitions for Cardano Eras and breaking intra-era hardforks starting from Babbage:

 - [Babbage](./cardano-babbage.json)

+### Tests & utilities for JSON validation

+[`cip-0116-tests`](https://github.com/mlabs-haskell/cip-0116-tests) repo contains utility functions and a test suite for the schema.
+In particular, there's a `mkValidatorForType` function that builds a validator function for any type defined in the schema.

 ### Scope of the Schema